top of page

 Tulip season has arrived—and we can’t wait to share it with you!

-After a few years of trials, we are ready to open our farm for a you-pick tulip season.
-You won’t yet find a full field of colorful blooms, but we do hope that you’ll enjoy the extra opportunity to soak in the beauty.
+After a few years of trials, we are excited to open our farm for you-pick tulips.
+While you won’t find a full field of blooms just yet, we hope you'll enjoy this special opportunity to soak in the beauty of the season.

 Here’s how it works:

-To pick, reach down to the base of the flower and gently pull upward.
-Most flowers will come up with the bulb attached—don’t worry, that’s encouraged!
-The longer stem adds beauty and flexibility when arranging your flowers.
-If the flower breaks off from the bulb, that’s okay too—it’s perfect for enjoying right away.
+To pick, reach down to the base and gently pull upward.
+Most tulips will come up with the bulb attached—that's part of the experience and completely encouraged!
+The longer stem gives you more flexibility when arranging.
+If a flower separates from the bulb, that’s perfectly fine too—enjoy it right away.

 Pricing: